hopfmonoid/stigler/README.md

 - rda-vegan.csv, rda-dairy.csv - sample recommended daily allowance for vegan
   and vegetarian (with dairy) diet of adult male.
 This data is compiled from the NIH (National Institute of Health) website.
-You may want to copy one of the files in your profile, or ceate rda.csv of your own.
+You may want to copy one of the files to your profile directory, or ceate rda.csv of your own.

 ## Usage: